450186/Creative-Web-App/README.md

 ## How will it present a novel user experience?

-In order to present a novel user experience, I had the idea to make it possible to zoom in and out of the world map using hand gestures like pinch and pinch out.
-There may also be an opportunity to use voice control to find countries rather than typing them into a search bar or finding them on the map.
+To make it more of a novel user experience, I may decide to add a feature where users can agree to share their photos of the place to other users viewing the location, this may give users thinking about going here a better idea of what it looks like there.
+Users will also give their review of this place and potentially a star rating.
+This should hopefully give users looking to go there see whether it's still somewhere they want to go.

 ## Who is the target audience for this app?